 Regardless of religious beliefs–whether people believe their child is in Heaven, going to be reborn in another child, in the ether–the notion of a star watching over you is so comforting.

-After my third loss, my friend Tessa sent me this very simple piece of artwork.
-It’s nothing special, but it means the world to me.
+After my third loss, my friend Tessa sent me a very simple piece of artwork.
+It means the world to me.
 The thoughtfulness was incredible, and I can’t imagine the day when it won’t remain framed in my bedroom.

 There are so many ways to memorialize a miscarriage that we didn’t touch on here.
-The important thing in choosing a miscarriage memorial or miscarriage memorial gift is keeping in mind the needs and personality of the recipient.
+The important thing in choosing a miscarriage memorial gift is keeping in mind the needs and personality of the recipient.

 Remember, different people grieve differently.
 Make choices based on personal needs.